RodolfoPichardo/php-dataclasses/README.md

 ## Basic usage

-The most simple dataclass would not need any methods, keeping the code elegantly clean and digestible at a glance.
+The simplest dataclass won't need any methods, keeping the code elegantly clean and digestible at a glance.

 Example: